Enalye/grimoire/docs/index.md

 ```

 Contrary to `if` statement, cases can be put in any order, and will check equality between the switch value and each cases value.

-A `case` without value is considered to be a default case like the `else` above, you can only have one maximum per switch statement.
+A `case` without value is considered to be a default case like the `else` above, you can only have one default case per switch statement.

 ## Select statement